 Safe and Secure

 Runtime containers does not hold any credentials or other secret material until the very moment they are launched by the scheduler.
 The credentials given to the container dictate the access permissions the container has, and Nelson automatically provisions access policies based on what information it was told about the deployment.
 This has some nice properties:

 You cannot interact with a system or resource that you did not tell Nelson about.

 System auditing is a breeze: query the graph to see what applications use which secure resources.

-In the event of a compormised system, simply instruct nelson to redeploy the affected system(s) and the new deployment will have an entirely new set of credentials and the old permissions and policies will all be revoked and deleted.
+In the event of a compromised system, simply instruct Nelson to redeploy the affected system(s) and the new deployment will have an entirely new set of credentials and the old permissions and policies will all be revoked and deleted.

 Practically speaking, credentials are sourced from Vault (or a KMS of your choosing), and then mounted to a